jacksongrove/city-of-tucson-ai-core/README.md

+# New AI Core chatbot

-# A repo to learn and build a Discord chatbot
+A repo to learn and build a Discord chatbot